tea2code/recipe_manager/README.md

 - STATIC_PATH: Path to static assets like css, javascript and images.
 - TRANSLATION_PATH: The translation file directory.

+## Export/Import of Recipe

+You can export existing recipes while editing them.
+The exported zip archive contains a json file with description... and all images of the particular recipe.
+This zip archive can be imported on the new recipe page.
+This will immediatly create the imported recipe.
+An exported recipe contains everything except the rating, categories, tags and the author.
+These values are individual to a particular instance of this recipe manager and are in most cases not shareable.

 ## Users

 By default this recipe manager runs as a single user instance.
 Meaning everybody can access it.
 Using the configuration it is possible to enable an basic user and login mechanism.
 Following keys are relevant: